 Mother Dies of Breast Cancer, Leaving Brave 8-Year-Old Daughter OrphanedElizabeth Nelson

-For one brave 8-year-old girl in Benfleet, Essex, life has just taken a turn for the worse.
-Roxy’s mother, Vicky Fenn has just passed away after a two-year fight with breast cancer, leaving her daughter orphaned.
+For one brave 8-year-old girl in Benfleet, Essex, life changed forever in one day.
+Roxy’s mother, Vicky Fenn passed away after a two-year fight with breast cancer, leaving her daughter orphaned.

 During the summer of 2016, Vicky’s partner, Bob, passed away in his sleep at the age of 55 due to problems with his heart.
 Almost a year to the day later, after a mammogram, an ultrasound, and a biopsy, Vicky was diagnosed with stage III grade III invasive lobular triple negative breast cancer at the age of 36.
 She was given just two years to live.

 But Vicky wasn’t about to just give up on life.
 She got to work right away, immediately becoming an advocate for breast self-exams and encouraging mammograms for younger women.
 She began planning as well, both for her death and for her life.

 “After my terminal diagnosis, I immediately booked Roxy and I on a plane to Florida for a bucket list holiday,” she said.

 Vicky also began making two baby blankets—one pink and one blue—for Roxy’s future children, as well as planning a plethora of gifts and letters to celebrate all of the important milestones in Roxy’s life that she worried she would miss.

 “Roxy’s already lost a parent,” said Vicky.
 “I’ve not even lost a parent.
 And now she’s facing the prospect of losing both her mummy and daddy.
 I’m not the unlucky one, she is.”